Reception Baseline Assessment - Information for Parents

 Outdoors Parent Guide

-At St Paul's phonics is taught daily to all children in Reception and Key Stage One.
-We use the Letters and Sounds programme to teach children the letters of the alphabet and their matching sounds.
-We sometimes use rhymes and actions from Read, Write Inc. to help us remember our sounds.
+At St Paul's, phonics is taught daily to all children in Reception and Key Stage One.
+We follow the Red Rose Letters and Sounds systematic, synthetic phonics planning programme (Lancashire Professional Development Service).

 What is phonics?